 2.1 Use Designation

 For the purpose of this plan, the following designated uses for the waters of the Reservation have been established.
 Water bodies within the Reservation, which do not have uses designated for them innately, maintain beneficial uses for wildlife habitat and/or aquatic life habitats.
 These habitat designations in no way affect the presence or absence of other beneficial uses in these water bodies.
 Further classification will be based on the size of the water body and its historic and environmental significance.
-In addition, those water bodies, which are not assigned with a beneficial use, will be assessed in accordance with the biannual Clean Water Act 305(b) report as produced by the Water Quality Coordinator.
 The codes used in Table 2.1 are as follows: